-Placement student Liu Liu shadowed Assistant Community Curator Helen Pratt and learned about the work she does to help groups and the local community make use of Temple Newsam House
+Placement student Liu Liu shadowed Assistant Community Curator Helen Pratt and learned about the work she does to help groups and the local community make use of Temple Newsam.

-My role in Temple Newsam was divided into observation and interviews.
-The first time I was involved was at an event called Pirate Shell Treasure Hunt, with a family learning group of children and their parents.
+My role at Temple Newsam was divided into observation and interviews.
+My first event was called Pirate Shell Treasure Hunt, with a group of children and their parents.
 Helen led the tour and told stories about the house, while the children found the shells.
-During their visit, children’s interest in the house and its history grew.
+During their visit, the children’s interest in the house and its history grew.

 Connections with the local community

-I suddenly understood what Helen told me about building connection with communities.
-Although those people were living close to Temple Newsam House, they might not have had the chance to get to know the history of the place.
+I suddenly understood what Helen told me about building connections with communities.
+Although those people were living close to Temple Newsam, they might not have had the chance to get to know the history of the place.
 There now are activities that can bring them together and provide them with opportunities to spend time there.

 Becoming ‘hosts’ as well as visitors